 Shiva and Parvati, manifestations of the divine in male and female forms.
 Gender equality in Hinduism?

 Why is it that so many expressions of religion deny girls and women the same opportunities as boys and men?
 Is it that God, gods, the supreme being/beings, ultimate reality and/or the divine are all too often described as if they are male?
 Is it that men and not women wrote all or most of the world’s scripture?
-Is it that men edited scripture in such a way that women’s contributions were suppressed?
-Is it predicated on daft ideas that the physically powerful (males) should always shape life for the physically less powerful (women)?
-Is it predicated on the equally daft idea, no longer sustainable of course, that males are intellectually superior to females?
+Is it that men edited scripture in such a way that women’s contributions were distorted/suppressed?
+Is it predicated on daft ideas that the physically powerful (males) should always shape life for the physically less powerful (females)?
+Is it predicated on the equally daft idea, no longer sustainable, of course, that males are intellectually superior to females?